 Students planning a short visit (less than 30 days) to Canada or Mexico may not need a valid visa to reenter the US.
 Please contact the OGE in order to obtain specific information concerning visa requirements and re-entry screening.

 Traveling out of the US during OPT: Special rules apply for traveling out of the US during post completion OPT.
-If you intend to travel out of the US during your OPT period (and wish to return to the US), please contact your advisor in the OGE for updated procedures and instructions.
+If you intend to travel out of the US during your OPT period (and wish to return to the US), please contact your advisor in the IPGE for updated procedures and instructions.

 TRAVEL WITHIN THE US